Vladimir7280/twix-bootstrap/README.md

 <!-- commands -->
 # Command Topics

-* [`symbol-bootstrap autocomplete`](docs/autocomplete.md) - display autocomplete installation instructions
+* [`twix-bootstrap autocomplete`](docs/autocomplete.md) - display autocomplete installation instructions
-* [`symbol-bootstrap clean`](docs/clean.md) - It removes the target folder deleting the generated configuration and data
+* [`twix-bootstrap clean`](docs/clean.md) - It removes the target folder deleting the generated configuration and data
-* [`symbol-bootstrap compose`](docs/compose.md) - It generates the `docker-compose.yml` file from the configured network.
+* [`twix-bootstrap compose`](docs/compose.md) - It generates the `docker-compose.yml` file from the configured network.
-* [`symbol-bootstrap config`](docs/config.md) - Command used to set up the configuration files and the nemesis block for the current network
+* [`twix-bootstrap config`](docs/config.md) - Command used to set up the configuration files and the nemesis block for the current network
-* [`symbol-bootstrap decrypt`](docs/decrypt.md) - It decrypts a yml file using the provided password.
+* [`twix-bootstrap decrypt`](docs/decrypt.md) - It decrypts a yml file using the provided password.
 The source file can be a custom preset file, a preset.yml file or an addresses.yml.
-* [`symbol-bootstrap encrypt`](docs/encrypt.md) - It encrypts a yml file using the provided password.
+* [`twix-bootstrap encrypt`](docs/encrypt.md) - It encrypts a yml file using the provided password.
 The source files would be a custom preset file, a preset.yml file or an addresses.yml.
-* [`symbol-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running.
+* [`twix-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running.
-* [`symbol-bootstrap help`](docs/help.md) - display help for symbol-bootstrap
+* [`twix-bootstrap help`](docs/help.md) - display help for twix-bootstrap
-* [`symbol-bootstrap link`](docs/link.md) - It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
+* [`twix-bootstrap link`](docs/link.md) - It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
 This command finalizes the node registration to an existing network.
-* [`symbol-bootstrap modifyMultisig`](docs/modifyMultisig.md) - Create or modify a multisig account
+* [`twix-bootstrap modifyMultisig`](docs/modifyMultisig.md) - Create or modify a multisig account
-* [`symbol-bootstrap pack`](docs/pack.md) - It configures and packages your node into a zip file that can be uploaded to the final node machine.
+* [`twix-bootstrap pack`](docs/pack.md) - It configures and packages your node into a zip file that can be uploaded to the final node machine.
-* [`symbol-bootstrap renewCertificates`](docs/renewCertificates.md) - It renews the SSL certificates of the node regenerating the node.csr.pem files but reusing the current private keys.
+* [`twix-bootstrap renewCertificates`](docs/renewCertificates.md) - It renews the SSL certificates of the node regenerating the node.csr.pem files but reusing the current private keys.
-* [`symbol-bootstrap report`](docs/report.md) - it generates reStructuredText (.rst) reports describing the configuration of each node.
+* [`twix-bootstrap report`](docs/report.md) - it generates reStructuredText (.rst) reports describing the configuration of each node.
-* [`symbol-bootstrap resetData`](docs/resetData.md) - It removes the data keeping the generated configuration, certificates, keys and block 1.
+* [`twix-bootstrap resetData`](docs/resetData.md) - It removes the data keeping the generated configuration, certificates, keys and block 1.
-* [`symbol-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `docker-compose.yml` file and configuration.
+* [`twix-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
 This is just a wrapper for the `docker-compose up` bash call.
-* [`symbol-bootstrap start`](docs/start.md) - Single command that aggregates config, compose and run in one line!
+* [`twix-bootstrap start`](docs/start.md) - Single command that aggregates config, compose and run in one line!
-* [`symbol-bootstrap stop`](docs/stop.md) - It stops the docker-compose network if running (symbol-bootstrap started with --detached).
+* [`twix-bootstrap stop`](docs/stop.md) - It stops the docker-compose network if running (twix-bootstrap started with --detached).
 This is just a wrapper for the `docker-compose down` bash call.
-* [`symbol-bootstrap updateVotingKeys`](docs/updateVotingKeys.md) - It updates the voting files containing the voting keys when required.
+* [`twix-bootstrap updateVotingKeys`](docs/updateVotingKeys.md) - It updates the voting files containing the voting keys when required.
-* [`symbol-bootstrap verify`](docs/verify.md) - It tests the installed software in the current computer reporting if there is any missing dependency, invalid version, or software related issue.
+* [`twix-bootstrap verify`](docs/verify.md) - It tests the installed software in the current computer reporting if there is any missing dependency, invalid version, or software related issue.
-* [`symbol-bootstrap wizard`](docs/wizard.md) - An utility command that will help you configuring node!
+* [`twix-bootstrap wizard`](docs/wizard.md) - An utility command that will help you configuring node!

 <!-- commandsstop -->